hsph-bst236/HW-Data_Structures/README.md

 ## Objectives

-- Python data structures operations
-- How to optimize python data processing
-- How to optimize R data processing
+- Learn commonly used R and Python data structures.
+- Gain practice using these data structures to process large datasets.
-- How to use AI to visualize the data
+- Learn how to visualize and share the results.

 ## Resources